 There are many reasons to see a registered massage therapist, including orthopedic conditions, whether you are an athlete or a common individual going about your day, personal or professional stress, ICBC-related injuries, overall relaxation, and more.

 This therapy consists of using various techniques to suit each patient’s needs and pain threshold levels and overall observing the tissue response.

 Massage therapy also stimulates our parasympathetic nervous system (PSNS), responsible for rest.
 Therefore, massage therapy, can serve different purposes depending on your needs.

-It can be a more relaxing massage after a stressful day or more targeted to a particular area that may be injured in need of some therapeutic attention.
+It can be a more relaxing massage after a stressful day or a more therapeutic massage that targets a particular area that may be injured in need of some attention.

 Who Is a Massage Therapist?

-The massage therapist uses a hands-on therapy approach and utilizes their clinical skills and knowledge to treat various body parts for therapeutic purposes.
+A massage therapist is a person whose hands-on therapy approach is to use their clinical skills and knowledge to treat various body parts for therapeutic purposes.

 The term massage therapist is reserved for individuals who have completed the rigorous 2-year educational program from accredited colleges and have obtained licensure to practice as a massage therapist.